 Big Data: Risks and Scientific Opportunities

-What is scientifically possible in the collection and use of Big Data, and how will this help citizens?
-What uses of big data will be prevalent over the next 10 years; and what abuses might happen?
-What (if any) are the limits of academic possibilities?
-What is the European added value in research on big data, and is it fully realised?
-Given the rapidly evolving field of big data, and its essentially interdisciplinary nature, are the structures of universities and of public funders sufficiently flexible to respond to the needs and demands of the field?
+What is scientifically possible in the collection and use of big data, and how does it impact citizens?
+How will it be used over the next 10 years?
+What role do European academic centres play in collecting, processing and researching big data?
+Given the rapidly evolving field of big data and its essentially interdisciplinary nature, are the structures of universities and of public funders sufficiently flexible to respond to the needs and demands of the field?

 16.10: Presentations and panel discussion

 17.30: Networking reception